 UNITED STATES AGENCY FOR INTERNATIONAL DEVELOPMENT (USAID)

-Over $50 million total assistance thus far; this includes $15 million mobilized in the past few months to help the Government of Nepal scale-up COVID-19 testing, contact tracing, treatment, and infection prevention.
-Since the beginning of the pandemic, USAID’s COVID-19 assistance has reached over 60 percent of the population across Nepal by working with partners at the community, municipal, and federal levels to provide life-saving treatments, equipment, and services.
+$45.1 Million total USG assistance through USAID thus far.
+Since the beginning of the pandemic, USAID’s COVID-19 assistance has reached over 55 percent of the population across Nepal by working with partners at the community, municipal, and federal levels to provide life-saving treatments, equipment, and services.

-+ Life-saving antiretroviral drugs to more than 19,800 people living with HIV
++ life-saving antiretroviral drugs to people living with HIV

 DEPARTMENT OF DEFENSE (DoD)

 $5.8 Million in funding for Nepal thus far that has enabled the DoD team to purchase PPE, breathing devices, isolation and disaster camp equipment and supplies, telemedicine equipment, COVID-19 testing supplies, handwashing stations, and medical equipment for health clinics.
-Over the last month, DoD has provided urgently needed PPE, medical supplies, highflow oxygen therapy devices to the COVID Crisis Management Center and Ministry of Health and Population.
+Within the last few weeks DoD has provided urgently needed PPE, medical supplies, high-flow oxygen therapy devices to the COVID Crisis Management Center and Ministry of Health and Population.
 On May 13, DoD announced an additional $2.75 million in emergency funding that will provide oxygen cylinders and liquid oxygen storage tanks.
-Since May 19, the U.S. Department of Defense, in coordination with USAID, delivered additional, urgently needed oxygen therapy devices and CPAP machines to the Ministry of Health & Population.